Last Updated: August 26, 2021

 Some other tips that can help students are-

 - Textbooks can be very expensive and a major drawback in a tight budget.
-Go for used textbooks that can be rented from the campus library, online sites, or from seniors.
+Go for used textbooks that can be rented from the campus library, online sites, or seniors.
 Students can also get the necessary books to be sent to them from their country if it is cheaper.

 - Make a budget chart and stick to it.
 Students will be able to track their expenses through online apps made for this purpose and also notice when they exceed the limit that they have set for themselves.